Trick-or-Treat in the Gardens at Fair Lane

 Bring the kids in costume for this annual tradition of Halloween fun at Fair Lane in Dearborn, on Monday, Oct.
 30, 2017.

-The outdoor fun (rain or shine) begins in front of the historic Garage.
-Children will follow a loop route through the Estate gardens with 10 trick-or-treat stops along the way.
+The outdoor fun begins in front of the historic Garage.
+Children will follow a loop route through the estate gardens with 10 trick-or-treat stops along the way.

 Admission is $7 for children; adults are free, and children under 2 not receiving treats do not need a ticket.
 Tickets are timed for your arrival at either 6:30 p.m., 7 p.m. or 7:30 p.m.
 Tickets are only available online in advance.
 They will not be available at the door.
-Tickets will go on sale to the public on Tuesday, Sept.
-26. There is a special pre-sale for Fair Lane Members only on Sept.
-25.
+Tickets are on sale now here!

 An adult must accompany children, and adults are free.
 Babes in arms not collecting treats are also free.